Hull Speed Calculator and Waterline Length

-| That is a very good question.
 Waterline length is the length of the boat from bow to stern where it sits in the water.
-In other words, as it floats in the water if you were to mark the point on the bow where the water touched and marked the point on the stern where the water touched and then measured that distance this would be the waterline length.
+In other words, as it floats in the water, if you were to mark the point on the bow where the water touched and marked the point on the stern where the water touched and then measured that distance this would be the waterline length.

 By the way, if you were to connect the marks you made at the bow and stern and paint a line on the boat’s hull you would have created what is called a “boot stripe”.
 The boot stripe is the line painted on many boats which separates the bottom which is underwater from the sides that are above the water.

-Hull speed = 1.34 X (Square root of LWL)Â *LWL is length waterline
+Hull speed = 1.34 X (Square root of waterline length)

 For example, if your displacement sailboat was 36 feet long the hull speed would be calculated as follows:

 6 X 1.34 = 8.04 kts. hull speed

-| Along the same topic of speed, Corey asks: How fast can a boat go, are there speed limits?
-This is another good question, Corey.
-As mentioned above, displacement type boats are limited to how fast they can go.
-However, another type of boat is the planing vessel.
+Another type of boat is the planing vessel.
 Planing vessels are designed to actually rise up and ride on top of the water when power is applied.
+These vessels have flatter bottoms than displacement hulls.

 They require considerably more horsepower to get the boat up on top of the water, but they can attain much higher speeds because of the reduced friction of moving on top of the water rather than through the water.

 Some planing vessels are used for professional boat racing and can reach speeds over 100 miles per hour.
 Recreational planing vessels may reach speeds of 25-40 miles per hour.